Nothing to worry about...Issue 15

 The specialist ordered the urgent removal of the spot and organised a biopsy to establish the nature and reason for the sudden appearance of the spot on her neck.
 A small incision was made, the skin removed and only 1 stitch was required to close the wound.
 The specialist said that it “looked good”, which Joy took comfort in, on the assumption that melanoma wasn’t present, and she had avoided a cancer diagnosis, her worst nightmare.

 “Our brilliant adviser helped us to file a claim prior to our departure and we were quickly notified that our Private Medical Cover would fund any treatment costs.
 Partners Life also let us know that they were going to pay out my Trauma Cover, to the tune of thousands of dollars.
 When I found this out, I bawled my eyes out.
-Not because the claim had been accepted, but because I must be dying to be entitled to a claim of this significant magnitude.
+Not because the claim had been accepted, but because I thought I must be dying to be entitled to a claim of this significant magnitude.
 Silly now looking back at it but stress makes it hard to think clearly”.

 “My prognosis is great!
 I have no further treatment planned, I feel fantastic.
 I have a scar on my neck, which reminds me how lucky I am to be alive.
 My husband constantly tells me that I dodged a bullet and I sure do feel like I have.
 And I am absolutely convinced that my insurances made an extremely difficult journey so much easier”.

 Joy, is considering spoiling herself with some diamond earrings but plans to put the rest of the Trauma claim money into their retirement fund.
 The original GP has also sent Joy a letter of apology for the mis-diagnosis, which she has gracefully accepted.